Geotechnical Engineers

 Work Environment

 Geotechnical engineers work in offices and outdoors at construction sites.
-Approximately 25 percent of civil engineers (including geotechnical engineers) work more than 40 hours per week, according to the U.S. Department of Labor.
+Most civil engineers (including geotechnical engineers) work full time, and some work more than 40 hours per week, according to the U.S. Department of Labor.
 Much of this extra time occurs when projects are nearing final deadlines.
-Geotechnical engineers also travel to different sites to oversee projects and consult with s...
+Geotechnical engineers also travel to different sites to oversee projects and consult with...

 Outlook

-Employment for civil engineers is expected to grow about as fast as the average for all careers through 2028, according to the U.S. Department of Labor (DOL).
+Employment for civil engineers is expected to grow by 6 percent, faster than the average for all careers, through 2033, according to the U.S. Department of Labor (DOL).
 Population growth coupled with the countrys aging infrastructure will spark the need for more civil engineers.
-Projects they will be needed for include designing and constructing or expanding transportation, water supply, and pollution-co...
+Projects they will be needed for include designing and constructing or expanding transportation, water supply, and po...